YARC-Official/docs/DMX.md

 Decimal value:|128|64|32|16|8|4|2|1|
 Guitar Fret:|n/a|n/a|Open|Blue|Yellow|Red|Green|Open|

 So instead of checking the decimal total, we can check which bits are set.
-If bit 3 is ever 1 we know this value has the red fret pressed!
+If bit 3 is ever on (1) we know this value has the red fret pressed!

 Please note that while humans start numbering things at 1, a computer will start numbering things at 0.
 Some programs use the 0 start, some use the 1 start so be sure to double check how your program does it.
 You might see the bits numbered like this: